-The beauty of a ranch style home is its flexibility.
-This classic home floor plan can be adapted to any family configuration or stage of life.
-To add square footage to ranch homes, The Plan Collection provides the option of a basement.
-The advantages of building on a basement rather than a slab foundation are increased livable and storage space, as well as less exterior area to finish.
-For these reasons, the selection of a basement foundation is the most common variation of the traditional one-story ranch-style home.
+The beauty of a ranch house plan is its flexibility.
+This classic style can be adapted to any family configuration.
+To add square footage, explore the option of adding a basement.
+Building on a basement rather than a slab foundation increases livable and storage space, and means less exterior area to finish.
+The master suite is typically on the main level, but the basement space allows for more bedrooms to be built.
+A basement foundation is the most common variation of the traditional one-story ranch-style home.

-Simple in their design, ranch-style house plans first captured the imaginations of the post-WWII American middle class in the 1950s and 1960s.
-During this era of rapid suburbanization, lots of homes were affordable and generously sized, and the ranch house-plan layout had mammoth appeal.
+Simple in their design, ranch plans first captured the imaginations of the post-WWII American middle class in the 1950s and ’60s.
+During this era of rapid suburbanization, lots of homes were affordable, and the ranch style house had mammoth appeal.
 The popular California Ranch (as they were originally called) featured a long rectangular shape with a shallow-pitched hip roof that extended across a single- or double-car garage.
-Key to the popularity of the “golden age” ranch home plans was their comfortable size—usually three bedrooms and two baths – contained neatly and accessibly on one floor.
+They were a comfortable size – typically three bedrooms and two baths – contained neatly on one floor.

-In the 1980s and 1990s, the ranch style house lost ground to more multi-story “McMansion” style housing trends, with homebuyers and homebuilders racing to add more square footage per plot of land, often compromising on quality with cheaper building materials.
+In the 1980s and ’90s, this style lost ground to multi-story “McMansion” style housing trends, with buyers and builders adding more square footage per plot of land.

 Fast forward to the present.
-Today, ranch home plans are enjoying a renaissance.
-Designers are looking back to original ranch homes as inspiration for versatile, high-value single-story homes.
-Ranches offer cost-effective square footage, open and harmonious common areas that are well suited for entertaining, and everyday living made accessible without the need for stairs.
-The Plan Collection’s ranch house plans combine old and new styles to give homeowners a one-of-a-kind look to call their own.
+Today, ranches are enjoying a renaissance.
+Designers are looking back to original ranch style home plans as inspiration for versatile, high-value single story homes – and in many cases, luxurious homes.
+They offer cost-effective square footage, open and harmonious common areas that are well suited to entertaining, and everyday living made accessible without the need for stairs.